Yonipineda/Yoni-Pineda.github.io/_posts/2018-08-23-night-city-lights.markdown.markdown

 Optimal Airbnb was a Build-Week project I took part in for Unit 3.
-Along with two other Data-Scientist,[Benjamin Bishop](https://github.com/Benjamin1118) and [Celeste Griffin](https://github.com/celestebgriff), we created a REST API that sent jsonified data to the front-end.
+Along with two other Data-Scientist, [Benjamin Bishop](https://github.com/Benjamin1118) and [Celeste Griffin](https://github.com/celestebgriff), we created a REST API that sent jsonified data to the front-end.

 We were provided with data from Berlin, Germany in particular and our job was to create an endpoint that would return a prediction of the price of a room depending on the what features the user gave.